Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 The Company have not received any whistle blower complaints during the financial year.

-The company has engaged in the business of "Digital Services" includes E-Governance, Business Correspondent and allied services and has only reportable segment in accordance with IND AS-108 'Operating Segment'.
-The information relating to this operating segment is reviewed regularly by the Key managerial personnel ('KMP') to make decisions about resources to be allocated and to assess its performance.
-The accounting principles used in the preparation of the financial statements are consistently applied to record revenue and expenditure in the segment, and are as set out in the significant accounting policies.
+The Company has engaged in the business of "Digital Services" includes e-governance, business correspondent and allied services and has only reportable segment in accordance with IND AS-108 'Operating segment'.
+The information relating to this operating segment is reviewed regularly by the key managerial personnel ('KMP') to make decisions about resources to be allocated and to assess its performance.

-The company has engaged in the business of providing citizen services under an e-governance projects of various state Govt.
-Hence doing business within the India.
+The Company has engaged in the business of providing citizen services under an e-governance projects of various state government, hence doing business within the India.

 The customers that individually contribute for more than the 10% of the revenues are as follows:

-59 The Company has used an accounting software for maintaining its books of account for the financial year ended March 31, 2024 which has a feature of recording audit trail (edit log) facility and the same has been operating for all relevant transactions recorded in the software from May 06, 2023.
-Although, the accounting software has inherent limitation, there were no instances of the audit trail feature been tempered.
+57. The Company has used an accounting software for maintaining its books of account for the financial year ended March 31, 2025 which has a feature of recording audit trail (edit log) facility except audit trail on the database level and the same has been operating for all relevant transactions recorded in the software throughtout the year.
+Additionally, the audit trail has been preserved by the Company as per the statutory requirements for record retention.